MrVaad/ED-Odyssey-Perf-And-QoL/README.md

 # ED-Odyssey-Perf-And-QoL
-This mod uses a 3rd party tool (3DMigoto) to disable some shaders for performance or quality of life.
+This mod uses a great 3rd party tool (3DMigoto) to disable some shaders for performance or quality of life.
-Each shader can be disabled independently with hotkeys or changing settings in a file.
+Each shader can be disabled independently with hotkeys or using settings in d3dx.ini (at the beginning of the file)

 Currently the mod can disable the following shaders :
 - Helmet and breath effect